klodianshaba/ngxa/README.md

 }
 ```

-## Utility functions based on Animate.css style
+## Utility functions Based On Animate.css Styles

 Each style offers two functions, building trigger and building transition

 ### Triggers

-Can be used for single style with different configurations and direction
+Can be reused for single style with different configurations

 ```Typescript
 import {